 You can set the date and time by clicking on the calendar and using the time dropdowns, or by typing into the field at the top.
 If the event lasts for a full day, you can select All Day from the start time dropdown.
 Flip the multi-day toggle and you’ll be able to select a start date and end date to create a multi-day event.

-Users with Events Calendar PRO will see an option in the block dashboard to Repeat This Event.
-Inside that section, you’ll find all options for creating recurrence rules and exceptions- everything you need for setting up your event series.
+Users with Events Calendar Pro will see an option in the block dashboard to Repeat This Event.
+Inside that section, you’ll find all options for creating recurrence rules and exceptions- everything you need for setting up your recurring events.